freenandes/prez/list/portfolio.md

 ### Design Ownership

 1. Research with experts and customers
-2. Benchmarking, and synthesizing of quantitative and qual. data
+2. Benchmarking and synthesis into insights
-3. Brainstorm and design vision(s)
+3. Brainstorm and design a vision(s)
 4. Define usability flows and design key views
 5. Testing and validation
-6. Document and manage styles, components, and patterns
+6. Document and manage styles and components
 7. Design, set up and code experiments
-8. Advocate a new design paradigm within TUI
+8. Advocate innovation processes within TUI
 9. Manage and promote the design system

 ![bg](../img/portfolio/payments.png)